 Under the Company's Articles of Incorporation, the Board is currently divided into three classes with directors elected to staggered three-year terms.
 Approximately one-third of the directors stand for election each year.
-This structure has been in place since it was approved by holders of 86% of our common stock in 1984 as an amendment to the Certificate of Incorporation of our predecessor (Host Marriott Corporation, a Delaware company).
+This structure has been in place since it was approved by holders of 86% of our common stock in 1984 as an amendment to our then Certificate of Incorporation (as a Delaware company).
 Our Board of Directors has determined that it is advisable and in the best interests of the Company to eliminate the classified Board, thereby permitting the Company's stockholders to elect all members of the Board annually.
 The Board is seeking approval of an amendment to its Articles of Incorporation to provide for the annual election of all directors, commencing with the 2005 Annual Meeting.

 The Board believes that declassifying the Board will promote greater accountability of each director to stockholders and will allow the Company's stockholders an opportunity annually to register their views on the collective performance of the Board and the performance of each director.
 The Board also believes that de-classified boards are perceived more positively by the investment community than classified boards.
-The Company has received a stockholder proposal recommending that the Board of Directors declassify the Board from Mrs. Evelyn Y. Davis for the past seventeen years.
-Last year's proposal received the affirmative vote of nearly a majority of the shares voting and the increasing unpopularity of classified Boards with stockholders is one of the factors the Board considered in recommending de-classification.
+The Company has received a stockholder proposal to declassify the Board from Mrs. Evelyn Y. Davis for the past seventeen years.
+Last year's proposal received the affirmative vote of nearly a majority of the shares voting and the increasing unpopularity of classified Boards with stockholders is one of the factors the Board considered in recommending declassification.